EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 START_AFTERBURNER
 ```

 This command activates your ship's afterburner.
+Note, your speed is only used when you're currently moving in a direction, therefore afterburner will only have an effect when you are moving.
+The cost of afterburner will always be in effec, if the after burner effect is active.

 ### Command: STOP_AFTERBURNER